ageller/BASE9_utils/README.md

 We provide codes within the `plotting/` directory of this repo that can be used to generate summary plots and statistics for the posterior distributions resulting from `singlePopMcmc`.
 Please see the [README](https://github.com/ageller/BASE9_utils/blob/main/plotting/README.md) in that directory for more information.

-## BEST PRACTICES FOR `singlePopMcmc`
+### Best Practices for `singlePopMcmc`

-To avoid `logPost = -inf`,make sure the phot file is properly formated.
+To avoid `logPost = -inf`, make sure the phot file is properly formated.
 It is very particular.
 `CMprior` should be between 0.01 and 0.9 for `singlePopMcmc`.
 A continuous `logPost = -inf` means there is a problem with either the phot file or the yaml file (make sure there are no nans for the prior, sigma, or starting values).
 It is possible for a sampling to start in `logPost = -inf` and move out of it.

 ##  Parallelizing `sampleMass`